Youth and Youth-At-Risk Programs

-There appears to be no general definition of youth at risk, though there is a definition for at-risk youth in RCW 13.32A.030, as it relates to juvenile courts and juvenile offenders.
+There appears to be no general definition of "youth at risk," although there is a definition for "at-risk youth" in RCW 13.32A.030 as it relates specifically to juvenile courts and juvenile offenders.
 A report done for the Health and Human Services Administration for Children and Families on resources for serving at-risk youth, uses the term at-risk youth to refer to young people for whom the probability of successfully transitioning to adulthood and achieving economic self-sufficiency is low (see Synthesis of Research and Resources to Support at-Risk Youth).

 The Centers for Disease Control and Prevention Adolescent and School Health page lists adolescent health and risk behaviors.
 It notes that government agencies, community organizations, schools, and other community members must work together in a comprehensive approach to have the most positive impact on adolescent health.
 Providing safe and nurturing environments for our nation's youth can help ensure that adolescents will be healthy and productive members of society.

 Youth.gov, a website established by the Interagency Working Group on Youth Programs, which is composed of federal agencies that support youth programs, notes on its Violence Prevention webpage that youth violence and crime affect a community's economic health.There is no one-size-fits-all approach to preventing youth violence.
 However, communities can help reduce youth violence by developing a city- or county-wide strategy that combines prevention, intervention, treatment, and re-entry strategies.

 Below are examples of various local government programs in Washington State that focus on youth and at-risk youth.